Defining Holistic Asset Criticality to Manage Risk

 By David J. Mierau, PE, CMRP Life Cycle Engineering

-As published in the May/June 2014 issue of Pharmaceutical Engineering Magazine
+As published in Pharmaceutical Engineering Magazine

 The pharmaceutical and biotech industries have a wealth of information published related to risk-based practices for validation, qualification and commissioning of processes and equipment.
 However, these approaches typically focus exclusively on the impact of an asset to product or raw material SISPQ (strength, identity, safety, purity, and quality).
 While this is an appropriate focus area for making medicines and vaccines, there is significant business value in understanding the holistic potential impact an asset carries.